 Participation in QS-approved residue monitoring is mandatory for all scheme participants.
-The obligation relates to fresh, unprepared/unprocessed goods.
+The obligation relates to fresh, unprepared/unprocessed QS goods.
 Prerequisites for implementing residue monitoring are, for instance, to commission a QS-recognized laboratory for residue analyses, sampling per the control plan and sharing analysis result data with QS via the laboratory.
 The volume of samples is aligned with the quantity of QS produce purchased.
 Compliance with the control plan is mandatory.
 This relates to both the required number of samples per product and to the analysis methods listed as minimum requirements in the control plan for each product.
 At least one sample must be taken per year if 10 percent of the tonnage defined in the control plan for the respective product has been purchased as QS goods.
+The fulfilment of the required number of samples must be proven for a 12-month period.

 All the requirements are described in the Guideline Residue Monitoring, which is obligatory for the implementation.